eilw/sentiment-analysis/README.md

 #####Problem statement

-Help me understand the opinion of the crowd of what I am interested in.
+Help me understand what the crowd thinks of the topic I am interested in.

 #####Approach